-Connect to TiDB Serverless with WordPress
+Connect to TiDB Cloud Serverless with WordPress

-TiDB is a MySQL-compatible database, TiDB Serverless is a fully managed TiDB offering, and WordPress is a free, open-source content management system (CMS) that lets users create and manage websites.
+TiDB is a MySQL-compatible database, TiDB Cloud Serverless is a fully managed TiDB offering, and WordPress is a free, open-source content management system (CMS) that lets users create and manage websites.
 WordPress is written in PHP and uses a MySQL database.

 Prerequisites